 Soledad married a man named William Warwick Parken and the house was refinished by 1903.
 That is the period that the house will be returned to, project architect Bob Ray said.

 Preservation, of course, will cost lots of money.
-Rough estimates put restoration as high as $700,000.
+The Safford House is in such disrepair that rough estimates put restoration as high as $700,000.

 The city has received an $18,000 state grant to pay for the architectural designs.
 The city matched that.